-In short, a Master’s degree involves a year of study, primarily through taught lectures and a final dissertation research project, whilst a PhD is a three-year commitment of independent research on a specific subject.
+In short, a Masters degree involves a year of study, primarily through taught lectures and a final dissertation research project, whilst a PhD (also referred to as a doctorate degree) is a three-year commitment of independent research on a specific subject.

 There’s more to it than that, however – read on for more information.

-A Master’s degree is the next level of study after the completion of an undergraduate degree, commonly known as a Bachelor’s.
+A Masters degree is the next level of education after the completion of an undergraduate degree, commonly known as a Bachelors.

-Master’s degrees demand an intense period of study, usually centred around a core series of lectures, coupled with coursework assignments and exams, followed by the completion of a contained research project usually taking students 3-4 months to complete.
+Masters degrees demand an intense period of study, usually centred around a core series of lectures and taught modules, coupled with coursework assignments and exams, followed by the completion of a contained research project usually taking students 3-4 months to complete.

-These types of degrees are attractive to recent graduates who want to delve deeper into their specific field of study, gaining more specialised knowledge beyond what an undergraduate degree can offer.
+These types of degrees are attractive to recent graduates who want to delve deeper into their specific field of study, gaining some research experience and more specialised knowledge beyond what an undergraduate degree can offer.

-Equally, some pursue a Master’s in a subject that is only tangentially related to their Bachelor’s degree, helping them gain a broader depth of knowledge.
+Equally, some pursue a Masters degree program in a subject that is only tangentially related to their Bachelors degree, helping them gain a broader depth of knowledge.

-These degrees also serve as a significant stepping stone for those already in employment who want to either progress their current career development or even change careers completely by learning new skills and knowledge.
+These degrees also serve as a significant stepping stone for those already in employment who want to progress their current career development and earn a higher salary.
+They can also be an excellent method for helping in changing careers completely by learning new skills and subject knowledge.

 A Doctor of Philosophy (PhD) is the highest academic degree that can be awarded and is the third and final cycle in the progression of higher education.

-PhDs are earnt on the basis of producing a significant, independent and novel body of work (a Thesis) that contributes new knowledge to a particular subject area.
+A doctoral degree is earned on the basis of producing a significant, independent and novel body of work (a Thesis) that contributes new knowledge to a particular research topic.

-These are research degrees that are highly demanding of a candidate’s time, resources and energy and are all but a pre-requisite for anyone considering a career in academia, such as eventually becoming a professor.
+These are research degrees that are a significant investment of a candidate’s time, resources and energy and are all but a pre-requisite for anyone considering a career in academia, such as eventually becoming a professor.

 There are some exceptions to this, such as those with a medical background who may earn an MD (Doctor of Medicine), which is the equivalent of a PhD.